dashaun/cf-telemetry-viz/README.md

 This project is a simple UI for the telemetry data provided by 'cf-telemetry'

 It expects telemetry data (json) in the src/telemetry folder.
+It also requires .json extension on the telemetry data files.

 This should work on Linux/Mac with proper path to the telemetry tar file:
 ```